 7:30 a.m. to 4 p.m. (closed from noon to 1 p.m. for lunch)

 Thursday 7:30 a.m. to Noon – Parsons is closed on Thursday afternoons for physical health care, but open for Counseling Services

 Summer: Closed – Email and Messages are checked/returned

 Monday, Tuesday, and Friday 7:30 to 8:30 a.m.

 Dial 911 and give clear directions to your residence hall or call Public Safety at 859.236.4357

 National Suicide Prevention Lifeline (24 Hours): 1.800.273.8255 (TALK)

-Parsons Student Health Center Staff
+Parsons Center for Student Health and Counseling Staff

 The Parson’s staff and counselors provide a complete approach to wellness including physical and mental health issues.
 A Registered Nurse and Physician’s Assistant are available during regular hours.
 Physician Clinics are offered four days each week.

 Dr. Clark is a Danville, Kentucky, native and a 1993 graduate of Georgetown College.
 He attended medical school at the Universtiy of Kentucky College of Medicine, graduating in 1997.
 He completed his Internship/Residency at Spartanburg Regional Medical Center, Spartanburg, South Carolina, in 2000.
 Dr. Clark then returned to Danville and joined Danville Family Physicians.